9-1-pursuit/lab-intro-to-sql-joins/README.md

 ### In Canvas, answer the following questions:

 - Which resource did you choose to use?
+I chose to use the SQL Zoo to start my intro to SQL learning.

 - What are three things you learned during this lab?
+SQL is like english and code mixed in one
+SQL can get really tedious if data and tables are a lot I learned that I have to work through the logic of SQL before writing the code.